sfomuseum/go-whosonfirst-data/README.md

 ## Important

 Work in progress.
 This package might be renamed.
+Documentation to follow.

 ## Tools